 By 2028, 73% of all departments within a company will have remote workers.
 With all global issues between now and in the future, fully-remote workers will most likely become the mainstream and office-based workers the exception.

 There are many advantages to getting remote workers in your team.
 Instead of being limited geographically, it’s now a possibility to attract the best talent in the world you can afford.
 You get to tap top talents and professionals instead of settling for whatever’s available near your brick-and-mortar business.

-You also get to enjoy a new dynamic in your team in terms of diversity, creativity, even culture, and productivity.
+You also get to enjoy a new dynamic in your team in terms of diversity, creativity, culture, and even productivity.

 Remote workers on your team also mean you’ll have improved productivity of around 31% or more.
 They are also happier, more productive people, despite not utilizing their full vacation leaves in a year.
 The flexibility of work schedules is a premium, especially for Millennials that will be the bulk of the workforce in a few years.

 However, despite all the benefits of hiring remote workers, employers are also experiencing challenges.

 5 Risks in Hiring Remote Workers and How to Avoid Them